What is the role of a Master of Ceremonies at a wedding?

 The Wedding Breakfast

-The “norm” at most venues is that either the duty manager or the Toastmaster stands by the door, and announces “Ladies & Gents please be upstanding for your bride and groom”! and they make this exact same announcement every week, with no attempt to personalise it, use any emotion, or even use the bride and grooms names!
+The “norm” at most venues is that either the duty manager or the Toastmaster stands by the door and announces “Ladies & Gents please be upstanding for your bride and groom”! and they make this same announcement every week, with no attempt to personalise it, use any emotion, or even use the bride and grooms names!
 It CAN be done very differently, and also can be one of the fun parts of the day, such as in this video or this video, from recent weddings I performed at.
 Some couples prefer this much shorter, some longer, and depends on what content they want included in this introduction.
 There’ll be many guests who don’t know the full story behind the love story of the bride and groom, and therefore this story enables all the guests to know more about the story behind why they’re at the wedding!

 Additionally, many of the guests may not know the best man, ushers, bridesmaids etc. and in addition to the Grand Entrance in the videos above, quick 10 second introductions can be done for each of those important people, so that everyone in the room knows their names, and possibly one other fun fact about them, such as “This is Brian, also known as Butch, the best man, and he’s been best friends with the groom, John, since they were 4 years old.” or “Meet Carol, the maid of honour.
 She’s known the bride since they were at school together, where she was voted most likely to marry a millionaire!”
 The intro’s are quick and fun, they help with the ice breaking and let everyone in the room know why these people are special to the bride and groom.
-Often they’re done with music too, so that they walk into the room with a favourite/appropriate/funny piece of music playing.
+Often they’re done with music too, so they walk into the room with a favourite/appropriate/funny piece of music playing.

 During the rest of the wedding breakfast, the background music is once again played at just the right volume, that adds to the atmosphere, but doesn’t force people to raise their voices to converse with each other!

-For a typical British wedding the tradition is for 3 speeches.
+For a typical British wedding, the tradition is for 3 speeches.
 Given first by the father of the bride, followed by the groom and then the best man, often at the end of the wedding breakfast.
 It’s not unusual for one of them to be a little nervous about this proposition.
 Before the wedding I’ll have sent some tips (and a video) on what to include, plus things to avoid, and the mistakes that many people make when giving a wedding speech.
-I’ll also give them some brief tips just before the speeches commence and some guidance on how to use the microphone most effectively.
+I’ll also give them some brief tips just before the speeches start and some guidance on how to use the microphone most effectively.
 They have a choice of a regular hand-held microphone, a lapel mic, or a headset mic if they want to be trendy!
 I’ll then warmly introduce each speaker and encourage a hearty round of applause.

 Additionally, I’ll coordinate with the other suppliers and duty manager, ensuring that everyone is working to the same timings/schedule.
 That the champagne is ready for the toasts.
 That the knife is ready for the cake cutting (you’d be surprised how often it’s forgotten!).
 Organising games where required such as the Mr & Mrs game also known as the Shoe game.
-Helping to inject some other fun elements throughout the day such as Pearls of Wisdom cards, Bouquet toss, Garter toss, assist photographers/videographers for group shots, circulate the guest book, and draw attention to it, etc and presiding over the cake ceremony in a manner befitting of an item that has often cost a lot of money but is so often given scant attention.
+Helping to inject some other fun elements throughout the day such as Pearls of Wisdom cards, Bouquet toss, Garter toss, assist photographers/videographers for group shots, circulate the guest book, and draw attention to it, and presiding over the cake ceremony in a manner befitting of an item that has often cost a lot of money but is so often given scant attention.

 All of this is carried out in a fun and friendly manner, and with humour where appropriate, yet also efficiently and in an organised manner, and ensures that all the guests know what is happening throughout the day, and so aren’t out having a cigarette during the first dance, or popping off to the toilet just before the speeches start.